 Interactive History: Black Strathcona

 The project Black Strathcona explores the history of the black community in the neighborhood.
-Launched in 2014, the website features an interactive map with ten stories that can be viewed online or downloaded by QR codes on a visit.
+Launched in 2014, the website features an interactive map with ten stories that can be viewed online or by reading the QR codes during a visit.
 Many of the storytellers in the videos are local community organizers and artists.

 Sparking a Conversation: Squamish History

-The Squamish arts and education organization Kwi Awt Stelmexw has a similar map project on Oh The Places You Should Know.
-It shows the original Squamish territory with place names and stories.
+The Squamish arts and education organization Kwi Awt Stelmexw has a similar map project: Oh The Places You Should Know shows the original Squamish territory with place names and stories.
 Pointing out the importance of the connection between language, land, and people, it is meant to create and foster discussion between First Nations and settlers about colonial history, local geography, and indigenous perspectives today.

 Infoboards: Acknowledging First Nations

-As First Nations peoples were oppressed and ignored for a long time, plaques only showed settler history.
-Recent efforts such as the info board on the history, community, and practices of the Stolo people in Hope attempt to create a space for reconciliation.
-They aren’t always met with understanding.
+Plaques in British Columbia used to feature only settler history in an effort to eradicate the history and claims of oppressed First Nations.
+Recent efforts such as the info board on the history, community, and practices of the Stolo people in Hope aren’t always met with understanding.